louMoxy/project-nightingale/content/project-nightingale-faqs.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
-content = "The data you enter will be captured and can be seen from the ‘My Data’ tab on the home page.
-If you have paired a device or activated Apple Health Kit please check My Data after 24 hours to ensure that your activity is being shown.<br>" has_padding = true headerColor = "#F78DA7" headline = "Where can I see the data I have entered?"
+content = "The data you enter will be captured and can be seen from the ‘Stats’ tab on the home page. <br>" has_padding = true headerColor = "#F78DA7" headline = "Where can I see the data I have entered?"